Tilletia horrida

 Tilletia horrida, rice kernel smut, caryopsis smut, black smut, or grain smut, is a fungal rice disease believed to only affect the Oryza genus.
 It presents as a partial bunt.

 Taxonomy

 T. horrida has had a chaotic taxonomic history.
-It has been reclassified within Neovossia, and synonimised with congener T. barclayana.
+It has been reclassified within Neovossia, and synonymised with congener T. barclayana.
 It has now been definitively de-synonymised from T. barclayana on the basis of molecular evidence.

 Morphology

 Teliospores

 Diameter between 20 and 38 m.

 Reproduction

 Teliospores undergo dormancy.
 After 1 year, germination under perfect conditions is 50%, 15-30% normally.
 This is likely not due to dieoff but instead is a long-term dormancy which aids field persistence.

 Distribution

 History of spread

 First identified in Japan in 1896, it was found throughout East, Southeast, and South Asia a few years later.
 First detected in the United States in 1898 in Georgetown, South Carolina, likely imported on Japanese seed rice.
 First detected in the Philippines in 1920, also said to be from seed rice imports.